This post may contain affiliate links. Read my full disclosure policy.

 Add seasonal mushrooms, roasted butternut squash, baby spinach, sauteed asparagus, English peas, a veggie medley from all the strays in your fridge, etc. Stir in goat cheese instead of traditional parmesan, or try pecorino or manchego, which was super yummy.
 Use leeks instead of onions.
 You get the idea. 🙂

-A tip on rice: Use Arborio rice or if, in a pinch, sushi rice will work too.
+- Arborio rice or short grain Spanish rice (Bomba) and…in a pinch, sushi rice will work too.

-Add 1/2 cup white wine, and cook this off.
+Add 1/4 cup dry white wine, and cook this off.

-Pressure cook for 7 mins on high.
-Manually release after 10 minutes.
+- Pressure cook for 6 mins on high.

 Stir in any additions you like.
-Here I’ve added manchego cheese, a little more stock to give it a creamy texture, lemon zest and fresh dill.
+Here I’ve added parmesan cheese, a little more stock to give it a creamy texture, lemon zest and fresh dill.

 - Add seasonal mushrooms: Saute 1 pound of sliced mushrooms with the onion and garlic then pressure cook them along with the risotto.
 This would also work well with cubes of butternut, corn, or veggies that would discolor or get too overcooked.